manfredzab/endpoints-codelab-android/README.md

 An HTTP POST request to `myApi/v1/sayHi/Test` will be routed to the `sayHi()` method and `"Test"` will be mapped to the `name` attribute.

-The convention here is that sending data to the endpoint implies that the server state will change and thus only POST requests will be mapped to this method.
+The convention here is that sending data to the Endpoint implies that the server state will change and thus only POST requests will be mapped to this method.
 You can be explicit about which HTTP verb is used (in particular to distinguishing between a PUT and a POST) by specifying the optional `httpMethod` attribute of `@ApiMethod` (`HttpMethod.POST` in this case).

 All Cloud Endpoints annotations and attributes are documented here: [https://developers.google.com/appengine/docs/java/endpoints/annotations](https://developers.google.com/appengine/docs/java/endpoints/annotations)